Last Updated: Jun 15, 2018

 Gifting games aren’t just for Christmas.
 You can organize a game of White Elephant if you’re looking for a fun gifting game to play with family and friends.
 White Elephant is a game in which each guest brings a wrapped gift and places their gift on a communal table.
 One by one, each player proceeds to choose a gift from the table or steal another player’s gift.
 This is a fun-spirited game that stirs up just about any crowd.
 Find more tips and rules about this game using our guide on White Elephant gift ideas.

 Saying goodbye to the past year and looking forward to what the New Year brings is always a memorable moment.
-Between Happy New Year’s messages and sweet wishes from those who matter most, your New Year’s Eve party is a great way to both end the holiday season and start anew.
+Between Happy New Year’s messages, New Years cards, and sweet wishes from those who matter most, your New Year’s Eve party is a great way to both end the holiday season and start anew.
 You’ll often hear friends and co-workers ask, “What did you do last New Year’s?”
 You can ensure your answer to this question is one-of-a-kind by finding special New Year’s Eve party ideas and games that have an unforgettable feel for both you and your loved ones.